GeneMarks/gene-personal-site/src/blog/2025-02-10-jellyfin-and-mergerfs-in-proxmox.md

 ## What is mergerfs?
 > mergerfs is a FUSE based union filesystem geared towards simplifying storage and management of files across numerous commodity storage devices.
 It is similar to mhddfs, unionfs, and aufs.<cite>[trapexit/mergerfs](https://github.com/trapexit/mergerfs)</cite>

 If just one thing is taken away, let it be "*union filesystem*."
 Essentially, mergerfs lets you pool multiple directories or filesystems into a single mount point.
-There are many reasons you might want to achieve this, but my main use case is for serving the media and metadata for Jellyfin together on a Proxmox LXC.
+There are many reasons you might want to achieve this, but my main use case is for serving the media and metadata for Jellyfin together in a Proxmox LXC.

 More specifically, the media itself, located on a NAS, is mounted as a read-only SMB share.
 The metadata - including .nfo's, images, and subtitles - are located directly in the Jellyfin container.